Mega Millions drawing: No big winner as jackpot hits $418 million

 Another day, another huge lottery jackpot gets larger still.

 There was no grand prize winner in Tuesday's Mega Millions drawing.
-It's the 23rd straight drawing without a jackpot winner in the game, dating back to Oct.
-13. So the $361 million jackpot will grow to $418 million for Friday.
+It's the 23rd straight drawing without a jackpot winner, dating back to October 13.

 The winning numbers Tuesday were 1, 42, 47, 64 and 70, and the Mega Millions number was 22.